mwbowers/mwbowers.github.io/reference/runtime/qsys-runtime/i-fixed-size-type.md

 ---
 title: IFixedSizeType interface
-description: Declares the basic functionality of a fixed-size type.
+description: "Declares the basic functionality of a fixed-size type. "
+last_modified_at: 2024-06-26T20:27:05Z
 ---

 Declares the basic functionality of a fixed-size type.